Church Hospitality Ministry: How to Welcome & Engage Visitors

 Ministry counselors are there to assure harmony and peace preside over all meetings.
 Choose two or three counselors for the planning committee and later reassign them to their various hospitality ministries.

-The role of the counselors includes opening and closing all sessions in prayer and being the voice of reason when the team members cannot agree.
-They also act as a source for the ministry leaders when they need to vent.
+Counselors must guide opening and closing all sessions in prayer and be the voice of reason when the team members cannot agree.
+They are also there for the ministry leaders when they need to vent.

 Guidelines for Running an Existing Hospitality Ministry